-The positive effect in the department of Huila ($\hat T = 0.095$, $P = 0.023$) is again in line with the findings by \citet{negret2019emerging} (based on a visual inspection of their attribution maps).
+The positive effect in the department of Huila ($\hat T = 0.095$, $P = 0.023$) is again in line with the findings by \cite{negret2019emerging} (based on a visual inspection of their attribution maps).
 Out of the 8 departments that are mostly controlled by FARC (Figure~\ref{fig:regional} right), 6 have a negative test statistic, meaning that conflict reduces forest loss.
 This can be explained in part by the internal governance of this group, where forest cover was a strategic advantage for both their own protection as well as for cocaine production.
-Overall, of course, the peace-induced acceleration of forest loss has to be discussed with caution, and should not be interpreted reversely as if conflict per se is a measure of environmental protection as it has been discussed, for instance, by \citet{clerici2020deforestation}.
+Overall, of course, the peace-induced acceleration of forest loss has to be discussed with caution, and should not be interpreted reversely as if conflict per se is a measure of environmental protection \cite{clerici2020deforestation}.